negue/meme-box/README.md

 ### Future, if you want to help open a PR :)
 * [ ] Change media options by triggered variables (e.g. different style, or something)
 * [ ] Stats per commands / media / or something last cheerer and so on
+* [ ] Visual Scripting, if anyone has a good webcomponents for that - open an issue
 * [ ] more to be added :)

 ## How to help / contribute?